martinmo/otjbench/README.md

 In order to build the "payload" (OT/J and Ant) and the benchmark (JMH and Maven), just use:

-    ./build.sh
+    make

 which calls Ant and Maven in sequence.
+Use `make clean` to tidy up everything.

 The benchmarks are executed as follows: